-Your desktop may show other groups, such as The SAS System and Microsoft Office, depending on what software is installed on your PC.
+This menu shows the program groups available on your system, such as Accessories and SAS.
+Your desktop may show other groups, such as Microsoft Office Tools, depending on what software is installed on your PC.

 Most of the time, merely placing the mouse pointer over the text is sufficient to select it in a menu, but not always.
 And clicking doesn't hurt anything.
-Therefore, in many places, this book says "click on Programs" or gives other similar instructions.
+Therefore, in many places, this book says "click Programs" or gives other similar instructions.

 Program groups in the Programs menu that are followed by a right arrow contain subgroups.
-Clicking on the main group displays the subgroup.
+Clicking the main program group displays the subgroup.
 Take a moment to investigate all program groups on your desktop, to see what applications are available to you.
-To close the Programs menu system without starting an application, click outside of the menus.
+To close the Programs menu without starting an application, click outside the menus (or press ESC).

-Closing Applications: The easiest way to close applications is to click on the Close button.
-This is the X in the upper-right corner of an application's main window.
+Closing Applications: The easiest way to close applications is to click the Close button.
+This is the button marked with an X, in the top-right corner of an application's main window.
 Sometimes, you also have to confirm that you want to exit the application.
-(For example, by default the SAS System prompts you with the question "Are you sure you really want to terminate the SAS session?")
+(For example, by default the SAS System prompts you with the question "Are you sure you want to end the SAS session?")